The Challenge of Branding a Startup...

 The main challenge is that what you're branding can change at such an early stage.
 The customers can easily be displaced and your competitors can change within the blink of an eye.
 Having a strong brand as a startup is essential.
 It is your brand that will help you to develop and grow from a startup into a fully fledged business, or even a household name.
 Marketing a startup is considerably easier if you get your brand right from the very beginning.

 This helps to establish credibility among your audience and demonstrate that your unique offering, whether that is a product or service, is not just a flash in the pan.
 Your brand is the tool that shapes your everyday marketing activities.
 Similarly, it is harder to change an existing perception of your brand, particularly a negative one, than to establish a strong brand early on.
 This feeds into brand equity, or your customers' perception of your brand.

 The challenges of branding a startup can be avoided by following some simple steps:

 At Mackman we formulate coherent brand strategies and visual identities which have substance and longevity.
 For more information please speak to a member of our team.
-Call us on 01787 388038, or send us an email.
+Call us on 01787 388038, or pop us a message.